vkoul/OnlineCourses/Learning goals.md

 #### ML
  - [ ] 8) ML in Python - Stanford
  - [ ] 9) Applied ML - MILA
+ - [ ] 10) Intro to ML (HSE) *
+ - [ ] 11) ML and Data Analysis Specialisation (MIPT)*

+\* HSE and MIPT courses are in Russian.
+However, they are in collaboration with Yandex and have one of the best balanced practical exercises.
+The plan is to just attempt the exercises.

 ### edx
  - [ ] 1) Computational Thinking XSeries - MITx